Introduction to Cluster Algebras. Chapter 7: Triple diagrams and normal plabic graphs

 [3]

-\begin{definition} We say that a plabic graph $G$ is \emph{normal} if the coloring of its internal vertices is bipartite, all white vertices in $G$ are trivalent, and each boundary vertex is adjacent to a black vertex.
+\begin{definition} Let $G$ be a plabic graph, where we allow leaves.
+We say that $G$ is \emph{normal} if the coloring of its internal vertices is bipartite, all white vertices in $G$ are trivalent, and each boundary vertex is adjacent to a black vertex.
 See \cref{fig:normal-plabic}. \end{definition}

-\begin{remark} Since a normal plabic graph does not have white leaves, it cannot contain a tree that collapses to a white lollipop.
+\begin{remark} If a normal plabic graph $G$ has a leaf or a lollipop, it must be black, since white vertices are required to be trivalent.
 Therefore, in the case of normal graphs, there is no need to decorate the trip permutation. \end{remark}